5 Ways to Get WiFi In Your Apartment Now

 internet graphic

-1. Wired Internet Providers
+Wired Internet for Apartments

-Fiber
+Fiber Internet

 Fiber internet uses thin cables that connect to ethernet ports to deliver a fast, reliable connection.
 These fiber optic cables transmit data via light instead of electric signals.